 About

-I am a graduate student of Counseling Psychology at The Seattle School of Theology and Psychology in training to become a psychotherapist.
+I am a graduate student of Counseling Psychology at The Seattle School of Theology and Psychology (2026) and intern psychotherapist under supervision in Seattle, WA.

-To address the whole person—body, mind, and spirit—I integrate somatic, creative, and eco-therapies with theories drawn from person-centered, liberation, relational psychodynamic, and systemic approaches.
+To address the whole person—body, mind, and spirit—I integrate somatic, creative, and eco-therapies with approaches drawn from person-centered, liberation, relational psychodynamic, and systemic theories.

 These modalities allow us to work holistically as we confront grief, explore identity, and envision a decolonized future rooted in resilience, liberatory justice, and flourishing.